RobinBoers/school.geheimesite.nl/4VWO/TW3/Engels.md

 > Note: the fact that he can hold his breath for that long is another example of his superhuman abilities, and thus his being-a-hero.

 Grendel's mom tries to kill him but his chainmail armor saves him.
 She takes him to an underwater battle hall, where other monsters come to look at their fight.
-Beowulf tries to hit her with his sword, but her skins is just as bewitched as Grendel's was.
-She bit holes in his helmet, which then breaks.
+Beowulf tries to hit her with his sword, but her skin is just as bewitched as Grendel's was.
+She bites holes in his helmet, which then breaks.

 > Another example of foreshadowing here: "it was the last time anyone would wear it".